 - First we need another operating system to install.
 See the next section on installing Linux.

 Install Linux CentOS

 - A computer technologist should be familiar with more than one Operating System.
 If you are in the Network stream you will spend a lot of time with Linux so you might as well get started.
 If you are in the Software stream this is less important but still worthwhile.
 Have fun with it.

-- Download the CentOS 6.6 DVD iso file.
+- Download a CentOS current stable version DVD iso file.
+Use x84_64 if you have a 64 bit CPU in the Intel family of processors.
+Look for the filename that ends in *dvd1.iso.
 This iso file represents a DVD that you will be able use with your virtual machine to run the install.
-The file you are downloading is 4.3 GB.
+The file you are downloading is 8 GB.

 - Start the Oracle VirtualBox application.
 Click on the blue 'New' button.

-- Use the name CentOS6.6.
+- Use the name CentOS_VersionNumber.
 The type and version should fill in with Linux and Red Hat (64bit).
 Hit Next.

 - Create a virtual hard drive now.
 Hit Create.

 - Hard drive file type : VDI, hit Next.